 The most significant benefit is superior imperfection masking.
 The additional half-millimetre of aggregate fills minor hollows, softens ridges, and forgives basecoat irregularities that a 1.5 mm finish would expose.
 On retrofit and renovation projects — where existing substrates are rarely perfectly flat — this tolerance can save considerable time in preparatory levelling work.
 For properties with older masonry, mixed substrates, or areas that have been patch-repaired, a 2.0 mm grain often delivers a more uniform final appearance with less risk of aesthetic callbacks.

 From an installation perspective, the 2.0 mm grain handles differently.
 The larger aggregate creates more resistance under the trowel, requiring slightly more physical effort and a confident, consistent technique to maintain an even texture across the elevation.
 Less experienced installers may find that the heavier grain drags or builds up unevenly, particularly in warm conditions where the render begins to set quickly.
-Professional teams familiar with both sizes typically manage the transition without difficulty, but the point is worth flagging on projects where labour skill levels vary.
+Professional teams familiar with both sizes typically manage the transition without difficulty, although following the step-by-step thin-coat render application method remains essential regardless of grain choice.

 - Retrofit and renovation: The 2.0 mm grain is the safer specification when working over older masonry, mixed substrates, or walls that have been patch-repaired — the thicker coat forgives surface variation that a 1.5 mm finish would expose.